Adam4lexander/Spoke/Docs/07_SpokeEngine.md

 Because we're already **inside a flush**.
 The `Init` method is an `EffectBlock`, which means it only runs **during** a flush.
-And during a flush, **all Effects and Memos are automatically deffered**.
+And during a flush, **all Effects and Memos are automatically deferred**.
 Every `EffectBlock` is effectively inside its own `SpokeEngine.Batch()`.

 That's why **manual batching only matters outside Spoke** — in external logic, like button handlers or coroutine steps.